 On this page:

 A financial aid consortium agreement is a contract between you, a home school (the school from which you plan to graduate) and a visiting school (the school you’d like to “visit” and transfer credits back to your home school for degree/certificate completion).
-It allows your home school to award and disburse your financial aid for a specific enrollment period (such as a term, like Fall or Spring) to help pay for costs you may incur because you are enrolled at a visiting school.
+It allows your home school to award and disburse your financial aid for a specific enrollment period (such as Summer, Fall or Spring Semesters) to help pay for costs you may incur because you are enrolled at a visiting school.

 Schedule an appointment with your Wright State Academic Advisor to complete Section II of the Consortium Agreement form.
 Your financial aid and scholarship awards may be reduced or canceled as a result of a financial aid consortium agreement.

 If you are pursuing your degree from Wright State University, Wright State University is your home school.
-To request a financial aid consortium agreement between Wright State University and your visiting school, you must complete and return a Consortium Agreement Request Form (located under the Appeal and Petition Forms heading) to RaiderConnect.
-Forms are available by term (e.g., Fall, Spring, or Summer) and must be submitted by the applicable deadline date.
+To request a financial aid consortium agreement between Wright State University and your visiting school, you must complete and submit the Consortium Agreement Request Form (located under the Appeal and Petition Forms heading).
+Forms are available by term (e.g., Fall, Spring, or Summer Semesters) and must be submitted by the applicable deadline date.

 Upon receipt of your consortium agreement request form, the Office of Financial Aid will draft an agreement between Wright State University and your visiting school.
 The agreement will then be sent directly to your visiting school for approval.
 If approved, the Office of Financial Aid will review your financial aid and disburse eligible awards to your student account based upon your combined registered credit hours at Wright State University and your visiting school.
 See our Important Dates page for disbursement dates.
 Your financial aid will pay towards your balance at Wright State University first.
 If any financial aid remains after paying your balance at Wright State University, it will be refunded to you.
 You may use this refund to pay towards your balance at the visiting school or repay yourself for any out of pocket expenses incurred to cover your balance at the visiting school.
 If your visiting school’s bill is due prior to receiving your aid, you should make payment arrangements with your visiting school to avoid any penalties.
 It is your responsibility to pay your visiting’s schools bill.